invinst/CPDBv2_backend/README.md

 - `redis.yml` - Redis deployment and service.
 - `secrets-production.yml` - Secrets for production
 - `secrets-staging.yml` - Secrets for staging
-- `jobs` - manifest files of all jobs.
+- `job` - manifest file for job.
-- `cronjobs` - manifest files of all cronjobs.
+- `cronjob` - manifest file for cronjob.

 Most of our resources are deployed into 2 namespaces: `staging` and `production` therefore most commands should specify either of these 2 namespaces e.g.
 - `kubectl get pods -n staging` - look up all pods in namespace staging